sahithyandev/s2/src/content/docs/data-structure-algorithms/algorithms/01-introduction.md

 - Comparison / Non Comparison - In non-comparison based sorting, elements of array are not compared with each other to find the sorted array.
 - In-place/Outplace technique – A sorting technique is inplace if it does not use any extra memory to sort the array.
-- Online/Offline technique – A sorting technique is considered Online if it can accept new data while the procedure is ongoing i.e. complete data is not required to start the sorting operation.
+- Online/Offline technique – A sorting technique is considered online if it can accept new data while the procedure is ongoing i.e. complete data is not required to start the sorting operation.
 - Stable/Unstable technique – A sorting technique is stable if it does not change the order of elements with the same value.

 ### Bubble sort